cjudd/docker-for-devs-workshop/01_docker_machine.md

 # Docker Machine (Docker Toolbox only)

-If you are using Docker Toolbox, you have one or more machines that are represented by virtual machines in Virtual Box.
-A machine may or may not have been created for you during the installation process.
-But to make sure the labs are run in a sandbox and to make sure you don't accidently cause any problem with a machine you are using for work, you should create a separate lab machine.
+In this lab, if you are using Docker Toolbox, you will create a new Docker Machine to sandbox the workshop labs from any Docker Machines you may be using for work.

 ## List existing Docker Machines.